 Black strengthens the stone at 5 by extending to 7, and now

-this group has four liberties.
+this string has four liberties.

 If Figure 2 seems somewhat alarming, you may find it easier to look back at Figure 1 and imagine adding the stones one at a time.
 Better still, play the game out on a board.